narve/angular-bpmn/README.md

 # Documentation

 The documentation is kept to a bare minimum in order to avoid out-of-date information.
 Especially Angular is a moving target.
-See the `docs` folder for the small amount of documentation there is.
-Otherwise, consult the documentation for Typescript/Angular/AngularCLI/BPMN-JS.
+Consult the documentation for Typescript/Angular/AngularCLI/BPMN-JS.
 Remember to check that you are viewing the correct version!

-To run this project:
+To run this project with live-reload etc:

     git clone git@github.com:narve/angular-bpmn.git
     cd angular-bpmn